Transforming

 MOVING FORWARD involves pulling all of the changes through into your larger life in a manner than reinforces and integrates recovery.

 Some of us are quick to dive into counselling so we can get to the other side faster.
-Others of us, need to struggle a little longer and seemingly inch our way there.
+Deep down, we know it’s not our fault and just want to get better.

-Take the next steps and reach out for a free consultation if:
+Reach out for a free consultation if:

-• you’re wondering if you might have toxic stress, trauma or complex trauma.
+- you’re wondering if you might have toxic stress, trauma or complex trauma.

-• you’re wanting to better understand the process of recovery and what it looks like.
+- you’re wanting to better understand the process of recovery and what it looks like.

-• you’re ready to get started with counselling.
+- you’re ready to get started with counselling.